 You are required to complete and submit a fingerprint card.
 NOTE: If you have had previous fingerprinting done with another agency, you must still submit a new set of fingerprints to AZBN.
 A copy of a clearance card issued by DPS is not a substitute for this requirement.
-If you have submitted previous fingerprints to the AZ State Board of Nursing within the past 2 years, you will not need to submit fingerprints again.
+If you have previously paid the fingerprint fee to the Arizona State Board of Nursing within the past 2 years, you will not need to submit fingerprints again.
 Return the completed fingerprint card in a large envelope to: Arizona State Board of Nursing 1740 W Adams St Ste#2000 Phoenix, AZ 85007.
 DO NOT fold the fingerprint card.

 Accepted Fingerprint Card